-Source: External Reporting Board (XRB) Targets 22.
-An entity must include the following information when describing the targets used to manage climate-related risks and opportunities, and performance against those the time frame over which the target applies; (b) any associated interim targets: the base year from which progress is measured; a description of performance against the targets; and for each GHG emissions target: (i) whether the target is an absolute target or intensity target; whether the target is aligned with science, and if so, whether it has been validated by a third party; and the extent to which the target relies on offsets, whether the offsets are verified or certified, and if so, under which scheme or schemes
+- 23. An entity must include the following information when describing the targets used to manage climate-related risks and opportunities, and performance against those targets (see paragraph 21(d)): - (a) the time frame over which the target applies; - (b) any associated interim targets; - (c) the base year from which progress is measured; - (d) a description of performance against the targets; and - (e) for each GHG emissions target: - (i) whether the target is an absolute target or intensity target; - the entity's view as to how the target contributes to limiting global warming to 1.5 degrees Celsius; - (iii) the entity's basis for the view expressed in 23(e)(ii), including any reliance on the opinion or methods provided by third parties; and - (iv) the extent to which the target relies on offsets, whether the offsets are verified or certified, and if so, under which scheme or schemes.